 - Good Manufacturing Practices (GMP)

-GMPs are methods, equipment, facilities, and controls for producing processed foods.
-This prerequisite program is also a minimum sanitary and processing requirements for producing safe and wholesome products.
+GMPs involve methods, equipment design, facilities layout, and ingredient handling practices for producing processed foods.
+This prerequisite program also includes minimum sanitary design principles for producing safe and wholesome products.

 - Sanitation Standard Operating Procedure (SSOP)

 SSOP is a set of guidelines that aim to maintain a certain level of sanitary conditions in manufacturing and provide a daily monitoring guide for its maintenance.
 This prerequisite program prevents the production of hazardous foods by ensuring that food handlers know how to clean and sanitize food areas.

-- Pest Control
+- Effective Pest Control Programs

 - Raw Material Control